odoo/odoo/doc/reference/orm.rst

 Domains
 =======

-A domain is a list of criterion, each criterion being a triple (either a ``list`` or a ``tuple``) of ``(field_name, operator, value)`` where:
+A domain is a list of criteria, each criterion being a triple (either a ``list`` or a ``tuple``) of ``(field_name, operator, value)`` where:

 ``field_name`` (``str``)